Former Georgia Lt. Gov. says Trump's 4th indictment is a 'pivot point' for the GOP

 On NPR's Morning Edition Wednesday, Duncan urged "U.S. senators, conservative governors, state legislators – everybody that has a voice and a platform – should speak up as a Republican, and tell Donald Trump to get out of this race because it's not good for the party.
 But more importantly, it's not good for this country."

-Nearly two-thirds of Republicans, 63%, now say they want Trump to run for president again in 2024 and 74% would support him if he were the Republican nominee, according to an recent (August 2023) poll conducted by The Associated Press-NORC Center for Public Affairs Research.
+Nearly two-thirds of Republicans, 63%, now say they want Trump to run for president again in 2024, and 74% would support him if he were the Republican nominee, according to a recent (August 2023) poll conducted by The Associated Press-NORC Center for Public Affairs Research.

 This is Trump's fourth indictment since leaving office, but it's the first in a legal jurisdiction where cameras are permitted to show the proceedings.